Opening Hours

 (08) 9209 6000

-The Children’s Forest is a community forest to which youngsters of all ages can belong.
+The Children’s Forest is a community forest to which youngsters of all ages can connect with nature.

 It is a place where children can learn about the importance and beauty of Western Australia’s native bushland and where they can come and watch ‘their’ forest grow and flourish as they do.